 Once you have pressed Start, Open Rails loads and processes all the data needed to run the game.
-During this phase, the route's splash screen is shown with an indicator bar at the bottom.
+During this phase, the route's splash screen is shown.
+If the same session was loaded previously, a bar showing loading progress is shown at the bottom of the display.
+During loading, if logging is selected, the log file OpenRailsLog.txt will already begin storing data.